GROW NOURISH HEAL

 Tools for Anxiety

 Are you afraid that anxiety will show up for you when you are in a work meeting or socially out with friends?
 Have you felt your heart start pounding and shortness of breath and feel like you need to get out of the situation right away?
-Panic Attacks and anxiety are key components in OCD and can be overwhelming.
+Panic attacks and anxiety are key components in OCD and can be overwhelming.
 I don’t want you to suffer from anxiety anymore.
 I have helped many people with anxiety attacks by giving you tools so you can regulate and calm yourself.
 I want to help you to feel like you are safe and calm.

 I have a goal to give my clients at least 5 different tools they can use to cope with anxiety and feeling unsafe.
 I use skills from Acceptance Commitment Therapy and Exposure Therapy.
-I want to work with you to give you techniques and tools that you can carry in your “psychological tool belt." to help you be brave when your anxiety decides to show up for you.
+I want to work with you to give you techniques and tools that you can carry in your psychological tool belt to help you be brave when your anxiety decides to show up for you.

 I can create a safe space for you to talk about your feelings with no judgement.
 You and I will gently work through your feelings of anxiety and hopelessness.
 I can give you the tools to be brave when you feel overwhelmed.
 My goal is to instill bravery in your challenges.
 You can learn to work through difficulties.
 I can help you face your fears with hope.

-Copyright © 2022 Magnolia Tree Counseling PLLC - All Rights Reserved.
+Copyright © 2024 Magnolia Tree Counseling PLLC - All Rights Reserved.

 Powered by GoDaddy